bphc-2015/slides-database/README.md

 # slides-database
-Portal and app to make a central easily accesssible slides-database
+Portal and app to make a central easily accesssible slides-database using cloud and beautifully designed easy-to-use UI